John Anderson (producer)

-John Edgar Thomas Anderson (born 18 May 1948) is a Northern Irish composer, editor, arranger, TV producer and director, record producer and radio presenter.
-He is "one of Ireland’s most accomplished writers, producers, directors and composers".
+John Edgar Thomas Anderson (born 18 May 1948) was a Northern Irish composer, editor, arranger, TV producer and director, record producer and radio presenter.
+He was "one of Ireland’s most accomplished writers, producers, directors and composers".

 Early life

 Anderson was born in Belfast in Northern Ireland.
 As a young child he grew up on the Rathcoole estate on the outskirts of Belfast, and attended Whitehouse Primary School, where he would learn the piano and sing in the choir.

 He would later attend the Royal Belfast Academical Institution where he studied Music, English, French and Spanish at A-Level in 1966.
 He then was admitted to the Queen’s University of Belfast, and went on to be elected the President of the Music Society.
 He later graduated as a Bachelor of Music (with Honours) in 1969.

 In 1971, he was appointed to be Assistant Director of Music at Methodist College Belfast.
 A post he would hold for the next seven years.

 It was during this time he was the organist for St. Comgall’s Parish Church, Rathcoole, and later as conductor for the Harlandic Male Voice Choir.